daspoon/tree-sitter-kit/README.md

 # TreeSitterKit

-This project aims to simplify use of [tree-sitter](https://tree-sitter.github.io/tree-sitter/) for implementing custom programming languages in [Swift](https://swift.org).
+This project aims to simplify the use of [tree-sitter](https://tree-sitter.github.io/tree-sitter/) for parsing  programming languages and data formats in [Swift](https://swift.org).
-Specifically, it enables writing grammar rules as Swift code and automates the translation of parse trees into the Swift data structures which implement the abstract syntax of a custom language.
+Specifically, it enables writing grammar rules as Swift code and automates the translation of parse trees into the Swift data structures which implement an abstract syntax.

+## Motivation

-As a simple example, consider an abstract syntax for a language of arithmetic expressions involving integers, addition and multiplication:
+Consider an abstract syntax for a simple language of arithmetic expressions.

   ```
   indirect enum Expr {